magnussolution/magnusbilling7/README.md

 ### Prerequisites

-Linux Centos 7 or Debian 8
+Linux Centos 7 or Debian 8 or newer.
+Recomended Centos 7

 ### Installing